qupath/qupath-docs/docs/tutorials/projects.md

 :::

 ### Sorting images
 Within the project it is possible to sort images by name, ID URI (path to the image file) or none (which is the order of import).
-To see the options, right click on the project pane and select {kbd}`Sort by...`.
+To see the options, right click on the project pane and select {menuselection}`Sort by...`.

 It's also possible to add new sortable parameters by adding metadata to the images.
 This can be done by right clicking on the image and selecting {menuselection}`Add metadata`.